Laboratoire-de-Chemoinformatique/SynTool/docs/value_network.rst

 .. code-block:: bash

-    syntool reinforcement_value_network_training --config reinforcement.yaml --targets targets.smi --reaction_rules reaction_rules.pickle --building_blocks building_blocks.smi --policy_network ranking_policy_network/policy_network.ckpt --results_dir value_network
+    syntool reinforcement_value_network_training --config reinforcement.yaml --targets targets.smi --reaction_rules reaction_rules.pickle --building_blocks building_blocks.smi --policy_network policy_network.ckpt --results_dir value_network

 **Parameters**:
-    - `--config` is the path to the configuration file.
+    - `config` - the path to the configuration file.
-    - `--targets` is the path to the file with target molecules.
+    - `targets` - the path to the file with target molecules.
-    - `--reaction_rules` is the path to the file with reactions rules.
+    - `reaction_rules` - the path to the file with reactions rules.
-    - `--building_blocks` is the path to the file with building blocks.
+    - `building_blocks` - the path to the file with building blocks.
-    - `--policy_network` is the path to the file with trained policy network (ranking or filtering).
+    - `policy_network` - the path to the file with trained policy network (ranking or filtering).
-    - `--results_dir` is the path to the directory where the trained value network will be to be stored.
+    - `results_dir` - the path to the directory where the trained value network will be to be stored.